gabrielecodes/dir_walker/README.md

 or directories during traversal.
 - The method `skip_directories` allows to skip directories.
 - Use `max_depth` to stop the traversal at a fixed depth.
+- Use `max_entries` to set the maximum number of visited entries during traversal.

 All of the above are optional.
-After setting the options use `walk_dir()` to traverse the file system starting from the `root`.
+After setting the options use `walk_dir` to traverse the file system starting from the `root`.

 The result of the traversal is a recursively built `Entry` object that exposes its information in its `dirent` field and lists its dependencies in the `children` field.
 Alternatively a flat list of entries is available to the `iterator` of the `Entry` object.

 Add this crate to your project: